 Our Future Plans page https://e-voice.org.uk/foqre/news/ details some of the things we have started working on and others that would love to achieve.

 The lifeblood of any group is its members and supporters.
-Over the spring and summer of 2026 we will be organising in conjunction with Habitats and Heritage a series of ecologist-led guided walks along the proposed route of the wildlife corridor.
+Over summer-autumn 2026 we will work with Habitats and Heritage a series of ecologist-led guided walks along the proposed route of the wildlife corridor followed by the Supporters' Group official launch.
 More details coming soon.

 If you have any suggestions and thoughts you want to share, or if want to get involved in any way whatsoever, we would love to get an email from you at friendsofqueensroadestates@gmail.com